 In television and film, Jessica is also known for starring in her own program, The Holmes Show, and has also been seen in the films Welcome to Mooseport, Citizen Duane, and Moon Point.
+She recently appeared in the pilot for The Communist's Daughter, which won the JFL ComedyPro competition this summer.

 On stage, Jessica’s productions have garnered a “Platinum Award” at The Worldfest International Film Festival; multiple nominations for Gemini Awards; and the prestigious Tim Sims Scholarship.